losol/positor/readme.txt

 == Frequently Asked Questions ==

+= How do I add posts to the featured post grid on frontpage? =

+To show posts on top in the post grid, you just add the tag featured to the post.

 = Where can I find the source code and sass files? =

 Positor and it´s full source code is available at [GitHub](https://github.com/losol/positor).